Lei-Lei-alpha/Molecular-Dynamics-Molecular-Cages/README.md

 ## Raw data
 The trajectory was dumped for every 5 fs (every 10 AIMD steps), and the raw `.xyz` trajectory files are large (several hundreds of MB).
 Part of the raw trajectory data (650 frames, the time interval between two consecutive frames is 5 fs) have been uploaded to the cage1 and cage2 folders.
 For our analysis, all frames (over 11,000 frames, > 55,000 fs or 55 ps) in the large raw trajectory files were used.
 The raw trajectory files can be provided in reasonable request to reproduce our results.

+## Citation
+Please ensure you cite our paper, if you used our method in your research.
+Our revision has been submitted, we will put the citation information here once it is available.

 ## Contacts
 Please contact [Lei Lei](mailto:Lei.Lei@nottingham.ac.uk) or [Sanliang Ling](mailto:sanliang.ling@nottingham.ac.uk) for further computational details of the simulation results.